The dos and don’ts of dating a colleague

 - Start dating a colleague who is already in a relationship

 - Flirt outrageously at work, it can be embarrassing for people around you both and will leave you feeling a bit red faced if nothing comes of it

 - Have sex on the first date – or first few dates – it is harder to get out of a relationship with someone you work with as you can’t just not call them so you need to be absolutely sure you both want the relationship to continue before you get physical

 - Use the company in-house email systems for personal correspondence

 - Mistake a passion for a shared project as a passion for each other – if you are working for long hours towards a shared goal it may seem that your colleague is the only person who understands you but that isn’t necessarily the basis for a lasting relationship – will you both be taking your work home with you?

 - Share your feelings with your colleague when you have been drinking – you will probably regret it in the morning

-By following these simple guidelines you will conduct yourself in a dignified and professional manner and give any possible office romance the best chance to flourish without it compromising your work.
+By following these simple guidelines you will conduct yourself in a dignified and professional manner while dating a colleague and give any possible office romance the best chance to flourish without it compromising your work.